 February Spotlight...
 The Teacher Book Group

-This month we had the first session of the Open University RfP and the UKLA Teacher book group.
-The group is led Katie Myles, Primary Advisory Teacher and Ann Lazim, our Library and Literature Development Manager.
+In February we had the first session of the Open University RfP and the UKLA Teacher book group.
+The group was led Katie Myles, Primary Advisory Teacher and Ann Lazim, our Library and Literature Development Manager.
 Our group joins a network of 80 other groups across the country.
 Here’s an exclusive look at what they discussed, what’s next to come and the free resources that link to this book group for all those who couldn't attend.

 How did the Reading for Pleasure Book Group go?
 What did you do?